bnararya/cloudless-ml/README.md

 # The model
 There are 2 version of the model 1.0 and 2.0
-The latest version is 2.0 and you can the whole notebook to get the .h5 model
+The latest version is 2.0 and you can run the whole notebook to get the .h5 model